What Is an Air Force Corps Nurse?

 What is an Air Force Nurse?

-The duties of an Air Force nurse are similar to those of a non-military nurse.
+The duties of an Air Force nurse are similar to those of a non-military nurse or nurse practitioner.
 The primary difference is that a military nurse is both a nurse and enlisted.

 What Does It Take to Become an Air Force Nurse Officer?

 If an Air Force nurse wants to become an officer, he or she must sign up and be accepted into Officer Training School.
-In order to be accepted, the student must meet the requirements and be eligible to participate.
+In order to be accepted, the student must meet the requirements, such as having a nursing degree from an accredited nursing school and passing the National Council Licensure exam (NCLEX) just like a regular registered nurse, and be eligible to participate.
 The Officer Training program is nine weeks long and has four phases to complete.
-Once completed, the graduate will return to the ranks as a Second Lieutenant and have all of the necessary skills to be an effective and reliable leader.
+Once completed, the graduate will return to the ranks as a Second Lieutenant and have all of the necessary skills to be an effective and reliable leader and assimilate to Air Force culture.
 Becoming an officer in the Air Force offers many benefits but also increases the amount of responsibility they carry.
 Those who choose to become an officer in the military often choose to remain in service for several years making it their career.

 What Are the Duties of an Air Force Nurse?

 Air Force nurses must perform all of the same tasks as civilian nurses.
 In addition to their nursing responsibilities, they must also perform their duties as an active duty service member.
 This includes deploying with their unit.
 While deployed, they will perform all of the duties required of a licensed nurse.
-This involves hands-on patient care, managing medications, and working with doctors and other medical professionals to provide quality care to those who need it, both military and civilian.
+Air Force nurses work with hands-on patient care, managing medications, and working with doctors and other medical professionals to provide quality care to those who need it, both military and civilian.
+Like all nurses, Air Force nurses are advancing evidence based practice.

 What Are the Benefits of Becoming an Air Force Nurse?